marcogmurciano/minishell/.docs/minishell_evaluation_checklist.md

 - [!!!] **Execute a simple command with arguments** (e.g., `/bin/ls` with arguments, no quotes).
 - [!!] **Repeat with different commands/arguments.**
-  - [!!]
-If something crashes, select the “crash” flag.
+  - [o] If something crashes, select the “crash” flag.
   - [!!]
 If something doesn’t work, select the “incomplete work” flag.

 ---